Comprehensive Packing Guide List for Everest Base Camp Trek.

 Everest Base Camp Packing List:

 To keep yourself warm in the higher elevations, the layering of clothes is one of the best ways.
 Trekkers should check the material of the cloth as some of the materials like cotton traps moisture, and people tend to sweat more.
 So, layering should be done in such a way that it allows moisture to move.
 For both male and female trekkers, the basic clothing is the same.
 The necessary items needed for trekkers are listed below base on Nepal Mother House Treks.
-It is important that the following items are included while packing for the Everest Base Camp trek.
+The following items must be included while packing for the Everest Base Camp trek.

 Base layer (2-top and 2-bottom): This is the clothing that will sit on the skin tightly and doesn’t trap moisture.
 It is recommended to carry two pairs of the base layer.